wp-plugins/postman-smtp/readme.txt

 Other plugins seek approval each time they connect, but Postman will deliver your email every time without rejection.

 ###* What's New for v1.5 *
 *Postman is one month old and 1000 downloads strong! :D We're celebrating by [sending your Gmail through the HTTPS port](https://wordpress.org/plugins/postman-gmail-extension/)!
-That's right, blocked port problems are SO last year!*
+Blocked port problems are a thing of the past.*

 = Features =
 * Send mail to any host just like the 'Big Five' WordPress SMTP plugins
 * Send mail to Gmail, Hotmail or Yahoo Mail using traditional auth or OAuth 2.0
 * Blocked ports are no problem!
-Install the [Postman Gmail Extension](https://wordpress.org/plugins/postman-gmail-extension/) to tunnel your Gmail through the HTTPS port
+Install the [Postman Gmail Extension](https://wordpress.org/plugins/postman-gmail-extension/) to send your Gmail through the HTTPS port
 * Easy to use Setup Wizard takes the guesswork out of configuring email
 * Fire-and-forget: Mail delivery continues even if your password changes
 * Integrated TCP Port Tester for troubleshooting connectivity issues due to firewalls